turif/interviewQuestions/StormFlinkPerformance/README.md

   * Determine the throughput of your system in bytes/second
   * Determine the rate of records/second
   * Determine which is faster - Storm or Flink

+#And then...
+* You will present your solution to the nvent team
+* You will need to explain your solution
+* You will need to explain your performance and verification findings
+* You will need to run a live demo of your code working